 Socks: Do not walk in cotton socks.
 Many people wear two pairs of socks: thin, water-wicking “sock liners” and wool socks over that.
 This scheme sometimes reduces blisters because the liner sticks to your foot and the over-sock sticks to your shoe and the two socks rub against one another instead of your shoe rubbing against your padded-by-one-sock skin. (“Wrightsock,” a brand name sold at REI, combines liner and a synthetic outer sock into a single sock.
 This is not a recommendation, just a mention.)
 As you begin walking in your chosen socks and shoes, pay very close attention to how your feet feel.
 Examine them closely after every walk (and during the walk if anything–any little tiny thing and any thing of any other size–asks for your attention).
 Use a mirror so you can survey your whole sole.
 Wash your liners every day.
 (Some people change their liners and/or their socks at mid-day so they have two, or more, pairs to wash at night.)
 Wash your wool socks often.

-Clothing: Quick drying material for pants, wicking “tech” material for shirts, layers for warmth (e.g., t-shirt, long-sleeve shirt, light fleece jacket), rain gear (e.g., light rain jacket or poncho and rain pants), hat (for both sun and rain protection).
+Clothing: Quick drying material for pants, wicking “tech” material for everyday shirts, layers of wool, if you can afford it, for warmth (e.g., t-shirt, long-sleeve shirt, light fleece jacket), rain gear (e.g., light rain jacket or poncho and rain pants), hat (for both sun and rain protection).

 Pack: Most modern packs are fully adjustable.
 Experiment with how your pack rides on your hips, shoulders and back.
 Seek advice from others, including the College’s Recreation Center.
 Your pack will need rain protection, either from your poncho or from its own rain fly.
 Most walkers use the general guideline that your pack, loaded with everything except food and water, should not exceed 10% of your body weight.
 Lighter is … wonderful.